Mikaela/shell-things/etc/pipewire/media-session.d/README.md

+2021-06-14: These files shouldn't even exist, the solution below is wrong, marking the headset as "Pro-audio" in pavucontrol Settings tab is enough to fix it.

+* * * * *

 The old pulseaudio fix for less than 20 % volume being unhearable is editing `alsa-monitor.conf` and uncommenting `api.alsa.ignore-dB = true`